 This is your chance to be recognized as a pioneer of the open, digital casebook. eLangdell® Press publishes open casebooks, casebook chapters, and supplements for law schools to adopt and use in their classes.
 After review and editing by our Editorial Committee and CALI staff, casebooks are given a Creative Commons license that allows them to be remixed and reused by law professors and students without fear of copyright violations.
 The books are then published DRM-free in a variety of digital formats (compatible with almost every reader) on the CALI eLangdell® Press website and available for download at absolutely no cost to students or professors.
 In most cases, they even come in print!

 More Details on Proposals and Publishing:

-- Casebook or Casebook chapters previously self-published (e.g. via SSRN) will be considered.
+- A casebook or chapters previously self-published (e.g., via SSRN) will be considered.

-- Authors must be tenured or tenure track faculty at a CALI member school.
-(At present, CALI is focused on resources for US law schools.)
+- Authors must be faculty at a CALI member law school.
+(Currently, CALI focuses on resources for US law schools.)

-- Compensation for individual chapters will be $500 per chapter.
-Compensation for full books will be negotiated separately for each book.
+- Compensation for individual stand-alone chapters will be $500 per chapter.

 - Your proposal should include: